Live 2026 Zurich Classic of New Orleans News & Recap

 The Zurich Classic is the PGA Tour's only team event, pairing top golfers in a unique combination of alternate shot and best ball.
 Known for its festive New Orleans atmosphere.
 View the 2026 Zurich Classic tournament hub.

-Video courtesy of The Golf Channel & / YouTube.
+Video courtesy of The Golf on CBS / YouTube.